akhudek/zip-visit/README.md

 (defn printer [evt n s] (println evt (str n s)))
 ```

-Vistors are just functions that take three arguments.
+Visitors are just functions that take three arguments.
 The first is the event, either
 ``:pre``, ``:post``, or ``:in``.
 The second is the current node and the third is
 the current state.
 We will explain the state in detail later.
 For now, let's
 visit our HTML.